neondatabase/website/content/docs/introduction/billing.md

 Neon [paid plans](/docs/introduction/plans#neon-plans) bill for usage based on the following metrics:

-- **Active time**: The amount of time that your computes have been active.
+- **Active time**: The amount of time that your computes are active.
 - **Compute time**: The amount of compute resources used per hour.
 - **Project storage**: The volume of data and history stored in your Neon project.
 - **Written data**: The volume of data written from compute to storage.
 - **Data transfer**: The volume of data transferred out of Neon.

-The following sections provide a detailed explanation of each metric and the billing rates.
+The following sections describe each metric and the billing rates for each region.
 Billing in Neon is account-based.

 <Admonition type="note">
-_Compute time_ is typically The largest contributor to cost. _Written data_ together with _Data transfer_ usually account for only about 5% of your monthly bill.
+_Compute time_ is typically The largest contributor to cost. _Written data_ and _Data transfer_ together usually account for only about 5% of your monthly bill.

 The **Project storage**, **Written data**, and **Data transfer** metrics are calculated in gibibytes (GiB), otherwise known as binary gigabytes.
 One gibibyte equals 2<sup>30</sup> or 1,073,741,824 bytes.
 </Admonition>

 ## Active time

-_Active time_ is the total amount of time, measured in hours, that your computes have been active within a given billing period.
-This includes all computes in your Neon project, but excludes time when computes are in an Idle state due to [auto-suspension](/docs/reference/glossary#auto-suspend-compute) (scale-to-zero). _Active time_ is not a billed metric.
+_Active time_ is the total amount of time that your computes have been active within a given billing period, measured in hours.
+This includes all computes in your Neon project but excludes time when computes are in an `Idle` state due to [auto-suspension](/docs/reference/glossary#auto-suspend-compute) (scale-to-zero). _Active time_ is not a billed metric.
 It is a factor of the _Compute time_ metric.

 ## Compute time

-_Compute time_ is the the amount of compute resources used within a given billing period, measured in Compute Unit (CU) hours.
-It is calculated by multiplying  compute size by _Active_time_ hours.
+_Compute time_ is the the amount of compute resources used per hour.
+It is calculated by multiplying compute size by _Active time_ hours.
 Neon measures compute size at regular intervals and averages those values to calculate _Compute time_.

 Compute size is measured in _Compute Units (CU)_.
 One CU has 1 vCPU and 4 GB of RAM.
 A Neon compute can have anywhere from .25 to 7 CUs, as outlined below: